 -

-Measuring Canadian Foreign Policy (Brian Bow, 2014)
+Bow 2014_Measuring Canadian Foreign Policy

 The macro and micro levels of this system correspond, respectively, to the discipline as a whole and individual scholars within it.